Manhattan Heights (El Paso, Texas neighborhood): History

 The Federal Copper Company operated a smelter in the area that would later become Manhattan Heights between June 9, 1899 and December 1, 1908.
 The smelter was designed by architects, Buchanan and Allen, and ore processing began on September 10, 1901.
 The copper company's smelter was demolished by 1912 to make way for a residential area.
 On October 12, 1912, the area was sold to a dentist, Dr. James B. Brady for $85,000.
 The first home was built in 1914, and most homes were completed by the 1930s.
 The homes were designed with wealthy buyers in mind.

 In 1976, residents formed the Memorial Park Improvement Association (MPIA), to help restore the neighborhood.
 Kenneth Bailey, Una Hill, Mary Wilson, Louis Cantwell, Mary Neil Brown and Sandra Davis were all involved with getting Manhattan Heights designated a historic neighborhood on June 9, 1979.
 It was the first neighborhood in El Paso to receive that distinction.
 Because of the historic status of the neighborhood, efforts to preserve old homes have been undertaken by the El Paso Historic Preservation Alliance.

 Cityscape

 The boundaries of Manhattan Heights are made up by Memorial Park, Piedras Road, Copia Street and Louisville.

 Architecture in Manhattan Heights includes buildings that represent Georgian Revival, Foursquare, Tudor, American bungalows and Spanish-Italian architectural influences.
-In 1927, the first woman architect in El Paso and second in Texas, Mabel Welch, built her first home in the Manhattan Heights neighborhood.
+In 1927, the first woman architect in El Paso and second in Texas, Mabel C. Welch, built her first home in the Manhattan Heights neighborhood.
 Welch started the trend of Spanish revival in the area.